Frequently Asked Questions

 How fast do orders ship?

 Orders are processed and shipped within 1–2 business days.
 During high-volume periods like sales or launches, it may take up to 3 business days.
 You'll get tracking by email once your order leaves our facility.
+See our Shipping policy for full details.

 Do you offer free shipping?